XCOM 2 Class Analysis: SPARK

 It also comes up more often than you might expect, assuming you're using one SPARK mixed in with a bunch of human soldiers, as while SPARKs have innate Defense it's less than what even Low Cover provides and the AI does actually have a preference for targeting whoever it's most likely to hit.
 As such, the SPARK will draw a disproportionate amount of fire if you don't regularly stand your human soldiers in the open.
 This comes with the caveat that if you're not playing on Legendary the AI has a strong collective preference for trying to spread damage around your team instead of focus-firing someone, but that just means that without Sacrifice you can't expect the SPARK to draw all the fire in a given turn.

 Note that where player units Panicking have random behaviors, Alien/ADVENT forces that Panic have a very predictable response: they immediately take a shot at one of their own allies.
 This is very silly, frankly, but it at least ensures Intimidate triggering has no chance for a backfire.
 This is good on a game design level, because otherwise Intimidate would be basically a trap choice.
+(Caveat: for some reason Mutons in particular have a nasty habit of reacting to Panic by trying to chunk their Plasma Grenade at your forces)

 As-is, I personally rate Intimidate as much weaker of a pick than the alternative at this level, no matter what you're having your SPARK do with its other level-ups, but it's theoretically the better pick if you're not tending to get close enough to actually benefit from Wrecking Ball.
 War of the Chosen also makes things slightly more favorable to Intimidate, but I'll get into that in Wrecking Ball's section.